charest/contra/docs/reference.md

      value of i: 1

-     for i in 1 to 4 by 2 do
+     for i in 1 to 5 by 2 do
        print("value of i: %d\n", i)
      end

      value of i: 1
      value of i: 3
+     value of i: 5

 ### Functions